Star Wars: Ahsoka Star Breaks Silence on Returning for Season 2

 “There’s definitely, fundamentally, when you do multiple jobs that require lots of physicality, you get to understand your body more and more and understand what it takes to do that.
 I think that’s something that connects Ahsoka and M3GAN,” the actor confessed.
 “In general, AMELIA is very different in her movement and these stunts are different, because to wield a lightsaber, it has a lot to do with swordfighting and martial arts, and AMELIA is very much combat training and Krav Maga.
 She’s using guns and also kung-fu-style movement.
 But it definitely builds a little bit more confidence in your body and a desire to dedicate yourself as much as possible to do as many of your stunts as you can, as time allows, and safety, as well.”

 With filming currently happening on Ahsoka, we likely won’t get Season 2 until 2026.
-Luckily, fans can still enjoy Sakho in another action-packed sci-fi experience with M3GAN 2.0.
+Luckily, fans can still enjoy Sakhno in another action-packed sci-fi experience with M3GAN 2.0.

 M3GAN 2.0 is described, “Two years after M3GAN, a marvel of artificial intelligence, went rogue and embarked on a murderous (and impeccably choreographed) rampage and was subsequently destroyed, M3GAN’s creator Gemma (Allison Williams) has become a high-profile author and advocate for government oversight of AI.
 Meanwhile, Gemma’s niece Cady (Violet McGraw), now 14, has become a teenager, rebelling against Gemma’s overprotective rules.
 Unbeknownst to them, the underlying tech for M3GAN has been stolen and misused by a powerful defense contractor to create a military-grade weapon known as Amelia (Ivanna Sakhno; Ahsoka, Pacific Rim: Uprising), the ultimate killer infiltration spy.
 But as Amelia’s self-awareness increases, she becomes decidedly less interested in taking orders from humans.
 Or in keeping them around.
 With the future of human existence on the line, Gemma realizes that the only option is to resurrect M3GAN (Amie Donald, voiced by Jenna Davis) and give her a few upgrades, making her faster, stronger, and more lethal.
 As their paths collide, the original AI bitch is about to meet her match.”